 We offer a range of channels for members to get in touch with each other, share idea and participate in discussions on all things Information and Records Management.
 These are, however, governed by a set of rules and standards that make it clear the IRMS is an inclusive and diverse society.
 Any behaviour to the contrary may result in channels being blocked off to the guilty party or, at its most severe, expulsion from the Society.

 6. We ensure our Conference caters for all dietary needs and has space to ensure mental wellbeing

-One of the things that makes the IRMS Conference such an experience and value for money is the social and catering side.
-Every year the delegate experience team put in a lot of work and research to ensure that the catering is fit for all purposes and we engage with each and every delegate to ensure their dietary needs are met.
+One of the things that makes the IRMS Conference such a great experience and value for money is the social and catering side.
+Every year the delegate experience team put in a lot of work and research to ensure that the catering is fit for all purposes, and we engage with each and every delegate to ensure their dietary needs are met.
 No requirement is too big and if anything goes wrong on the day we do our best to correct it and work with the venue to meet your needs.

 7. The Executive believes there is the need for a Diversity and Inclusion Strategy to help us continue to grow as an inclusive and diverse Society

 To develop this Strategy, we need ideas and feedback from the membership on how we can improve in the area of Inclusion and Diversity.
 An Online Diversity Forum has been set up for this purpose.
 Further details will be provided in the Bulletin and our online message board on how you can get involved.